plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Supplies.md

 **Supplies** are the ordinary adventuring tools and simple items found while exploring.
 The common nature of these items lends them to be used as currency in the barter economy.

-Players  keep their Supplies in a space infront of themselves
+Players keep their Supplies in their Play zone.

-Newly created Adventurers begin with # Supplies.
+Newly created Adventurers begin with seven Supplies.

 ## Declaring Supplies